QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

 * Get CloudShell: Download the latest CloudShell SDK and run it on your machine.
 * **Python**: You must have [Python](https://www.python.org/downloads/) 2.7.x (latest recommended) installed on your machine.
 * **IDE/Text Editor:** Any IDE or editor you'd rather use as an IDE.
 We recommend using PyCharm (which offers a free community edition) because of the tooling we've already created for that IDE, including a CloudShell developer plugin.
 * **ShellFoundry** Install ShellFoundry using pip.
-Run the following in your local shell: {% highlight bash %} pip install shellfoundry {% endhighlight %}
+Run the following command in your local shell: {% highlight bash %} pip install shellfoundry {% endhighlight %}

 ### Creating the Shell Project
 To create the shell project, we'll take advantage of ShellFoundry, a CLI tool for generating and distributing shells.
 If you installed the prerequisites listed above this tool should already be installed and ready on your system.